Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 8. what can I do myself to alleviate the symptoms?

-Quite a bit!
-Especially with mild heartburn due to hiatal hernia, lifestyle changes can do a lot.
-Weight loss is the be-all and end-all if you are overweight – even 5–10 kg less can significantly improve reflux.
+A lot!
+Especially with mild heartburn due to a hiatal hernia, lifestyle changes can make a big difference.
+Weight loss is crucial if you are overweight – even 5–10 kg less can significantly improve reflux.

 Eat a reflux-friendly diet: Eat less fat, don’t eat too much at once, eat early and lighter in the evening.
 Avoid triggers such as alcohol, nicotine, coffee in excess.
 Sleep with your head elevated if nocturnal heartburn is bothering you.